LJN Firewood Logo

 Large Bulk Bag

-Seasoned Logs in Surrey | Covering Godalming, Dorking and the Surrounding Areas
+Seasoned Logs in Surrey, Godalming and the Surrounding Areas

-The major difference is, naturally, the drying process.
+The major difference, naturally, is the drying process.
 Instead of using specialist equipment to forcefully remove water contained within the wood, as we do with kiln-dried firewood, seasoned logs stay out in the air to dry naturally.

 Please contact LJN Firewood to arrange deliveries to your doorstep, made locally from our own yard in Ewhurst.